alimaryam10/PhilMoralPsych-Lab-Resources/docs/data-analysis/multilevel-modelling.md

 Assuming your data is cleaned, there are some additional steps to take before fitting your models.
 Make sure:

 * If you have categorical variables, you have selected a meaningful reference level for them (e.g., your control condition is coded as the reference level, 0)
-* You have standardised your numeric variables, where it makes sense to do so (e.g., when you want to compare the relative importance of predictors measured on different scales)
+* You have standardised your numeric variables, where it makes sense to do so (e.g., when you want to compare the relative importance of predictors measured on different scales).

 ## Step 2: Loading the necessary packages